fcosrno/taxonomy-jquery/README.md

 ## Roadmap

+**Version 0.0.3**

+* Bugfix: Focus back to button on input backspace

 **Version 0.2.0**

-* Ability to customize settings like "Create a tag" button language.
+* Customize settings like "Create a tag" button language
+* Define form target where input array should go

 **Version 0.3.0**